shadywardy/Email-Validation-with-MX-Record-Lookup/README.md

 pip install email-validator
 ```

-### Running the Script
+### 🔧 Running the Script

-You can test the email validation function by running the provided script.
-The script checks the format and deliverability of two example email addresses.
+You can validate your email addresses in seconds.
+Simply run the provided script and watch it in action as it checks both the format and deliverability of the email addresses.

 ```bash
 python email_validator_script.py
 ```

-### Example Usage
+### 📝 Example Usage

-The `check_email_validity` function validates both the format and MX record of the provided email.
-If the email passes both checks, it is deemed valid.
+The `check_email_validity` function performs two key tasks:
+1. Verifies that the email address is syntactically correct.
+2. Ensures the email domain is active and has valid MX records.

-#### Example Python Code
+#### 🧑‍💻 Python Code Example

 ```python
 from email_validator import validate_email, EmailNotValidError